-Cannabis Production and Management will provide advanced knowledge and selected skills sets for mid- to upper-level production jobs in commercial growing facilities.
-Students will cover critical aspects of the cannabis industry, cannabis products, workplace requirements, crop management, quality control/quality assurance, harvesting, processing, and waste management.
-Specific applications to cannabis facilities and workplaces will be a major focus of the course.
-This is a non-credit course.
+Cannabis Production and Management is a fully online, non-credit course that provides advanced knowledge and selected skillsets for mid to upper-level production jobs in commercial growing facilities.
+Students cover critical aspects of the cannabis industry, cannabis products, workplace requirements, crop management, quality control/quality assurance, harvesting, processing, and waste management.
+Specific applications to cannabis facilities and workplaces are a major focus of the course.

 What will I learn

 Upon successful completion of this course you will be able to use the knowledge, skills, and resources gained to improve performance and success in mid to upper-level cannabis production jobs.